UniqueNetwork/unique_docs/docs/about/addresses/index.md

 ```

 The result below contains exactly the same public key (highlighted in red), a chain prefix, and a checksum.
-A chain prefix can also be represented by one value (i.e. for prefix 5, the first value of the
+A chain prefix can also be represented by one value (i.e., for prefix 5, the first value of the
 array will be 42).
 This depends on how many bites are needed to store a prefix value.
 Checksum is calculated using both prefix and public key.
 Thus, these values depend
 on the chain prefix, as well.